A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Abstract discretisation analysis

-We first wish to show that there exists a solution to our discrete scheme satisfying a stability bound similar to \eqref{eq:cts-stab} for the continuous case.
-We start by making assumptions on the bilinear forms $m_h$ and $a_h$.
-We assume that all constants are independent of $h \in (0,h_0)$.
+We first wish to show that there exists a solution to our discrete scheme satisfying a stability bound similar to \cref{Hstab} for the continuous case.
+Due to our abstract formulation the calculations follow in a similar way to \cref{thm:abs-exist}.